gvwilson/sensibleadventures/iffy/iffy.md

 Dozens of ships and boats bobbed gently up and down in its lee.
 Some were as old as the carrier, patched and re-patched over the years like the *Guinevere* to stay seaworthy.
-Others were newer,
+Others were newer:
-Aussie-made dredgers piled high with rolls of nets or streamlined Zillion clippers with bright kite sails furled around triple masts.
+broad-beamed cargo haulers flying the Aussie flag or streamlined Zillion-built clippers with bright kite sails furled around triple masts.
 Gulls wheeled overhead in their endless search for scraps, complaining to one another about how cold the Antarctic summer was and how nobody threw away really good stuff any more,